Elections in Hungary

 No hay anuncios

-He has not hidden that his great objective is to recover "as soon as possible" the European funds that correspond to Hungary and that are now frozen.
-"I have to be very quick," he said, referring to the negotiations to achieve the unblocking, and he expressed confidence that he could start discussing it this very Monday with the President of the European Commission, Ursula von der Leyen.
-He recalled that Brussels asks Hungary for four things to recover the money: to create anti-corruption mechanisms, to restore the rule of law, to guarantee freedom of the press and academic freedom.
-"These are all things that we intend to do and that we intend to do quickly."
+He has not hidden that his main objective is to recover "as soon as possible" the European funds corresponding to Hungary, which are now frozen.
+"I have to be very fast," he said, referring to the negotiations to achieve the unblocking, and he expressed confidence that he could start discussing it this Monday with the President of the European Commission, Ursula von der Leyen.
+He recalled that Brussels asks Hungary for four things to recover the money: create anti-corruption mechanisms, restore the rule of law, guarantee freedom of the press, and academic freedom.
+"These are all things we plan to do and that we plan to do quickly."

 Cargando